Skip to definition.

 Verb: serve surv

-1. Serve a purpose, role, or function
+1. Act to fulfil a purpose, role, or function

-"The tree stump serves as a table"; "The female students served as a control group"; "This table would serve very well"; "His freedom served him well"
+"The tree stump serves as a table"; "The female students served as a control group"; "This table would serve very well"; "His freedom served him well";

 - function